jobnjihia/monty/README.md

 0x19.
 C - Stacks, Queues - LIFO, FIFO

-The project involves building an interpreter for monty byte code python
+The project involves building an interpreter for monty byte code

-~Objectives~
+Objectives
 1. Use of LIFO and FIFO and what they mean
 2. Demonstrate a stack, and when to use it
 3. Demonstrate what is a queue, and when to use it